 Wood glue is almost similar to E6000 when it comes to strength and durability.
 Both are also chemical resistant.
 However, wood glue is less smelly and more affordable than E6000.

 But E6000 is stronger and more flexible if you want to spend a little more on your glue.
+But if you prefer other options, here’s the list of the best wood glues in the market.

 Main Reasons to Use E6000 on Wood